akaase/hw-08-instances-and-inheritance/README.md

 ---

-# Food for Thought
+# To Go Where No One Has Gone Before

-Isn't it fun to explore unknown new stuff?
+Isn't it fun to explore unknown new stuff, like Object Oriented Programming?

 ![](https://media.giphy.com/media/26zyYdiV4pdZZUWEU/source.gif)